zaiyr-sh/Kotlin-In-Action/src/ch_7/notes.md

 > Figure 7.7.
 Access via square brackets is transformed into a `get` function call.

 * Note that the parameter of `get` can be any type, not just `Int`.
 You can also define a `get` method with multiple parameters.
-For example, if you’re implementing a class to represent a two-dimensional array or matrix, you can define a method such as `operator fun get(row-Index: Int, colIndex: Int)` and call it as `matrix[row, col]`.
+For example, if you’re implementing a class to represent a two-dimensional array or matrix, you can define a method such as `operator fun get(rowIndex: Int, colIndex: Int)` and call it as `matrix[row, col]`.
 You can define multiple overloaded `get` methods with different parameter types, if your collection can be accessed with different key types.